jigcolapaolo/Roman-Numeral-Converter/README.md

 <h3>[English]</h3>
 <p>
-  What I did was to create an array with this data to be used in the function convertToRoman().<br>
+What I did was create an array with this data to be used in the convertToRoman() function.
-  First, the input is validated to ensure that numbers are entered.<br>
+First, the input is validated to ensure that numbers are entered.
-  Then, in the function, I convert the entered numbers into an array, dividing them by digits<br>
-  and reversing them.<br>
-  I determine how many digits the entered number has and filter the data from the romanArabic array.<br>
-  Once done, I iterate through the data to be used with each digit; if the exact number matches,<br>
-  the Roman numeral is added to 'result' as a string.<br>
-  If the exact number is not found, the data is filtered again to make the search simpler.<br>
-  There should be only 2 data left, depending on whether it's a unit, ten, hundred, or thousand.<br>
-  Once there, the difference is calculated between the smaller number without considering zeros, and the lowest Roman numeral<br>
-  according to the unit is added, and it is repeated according to the difference result.<br>
-  This process continues until the complete string of Roman numerals is formed.
+Then, in the function, I create an empty string where the Roman numerals will be added and start iterating through the array with the data.
+Since the array is ordered from largest to smallest, as long as the entered number is greater than or equal to the Arabic number, the Roman numeral representing that number will be added to the empty string, and the entered number will be subtracted by that number.
+This continues until the entire array is traversed and the string with the Roman numerals is displayed.
 </p>
 <p>
   Only HTML, CSS, and JavaScript are used.